jhu-library-devops/terraform-aws-jhu-drcc/README.md

 # JHU DRCC Terraform Modules

-Terraform modules for deploying the JHU Digital Research and Curation Center (DRCC) DSpace infrastructure on AWS.
+Terraform modules for deploying JHU Digital Research and Curation Center (DRCC) infrastructure on AWS.

 ## Overview

-This repository provides a modular approach to deploying DSpace 7+ on AWS using ECS Fargate, with optional Solr search cluster integration.
-The modules are designed for production use with high availability, monitoring, and security best practices.
+This repository provides reusable Terraform modules for deploying cloud infrastructure on AWS.
+While initially developed for DSpace 7+ deployments, the modules are designed to be flexible and reusable for other DRCC applications and services.

+The modules follow AWS best practices for high availability, monitoring, security, and cost optimization.

+## Module Philosophy

+The DRCC module library is built on three principles:

+1. **Separation of Concerns** - Foundation provides shared infrastructure, applications manage their own resources
+2. **Reusability** - Modules can be composed for different applications beyond DSpace
+3. **Production-Ready** - Built with monitoring, security, and operational best practices

 ## Architecture

-The infrastructure is organized into three main modules:
+The infrastructure is organized into three layers:

 ### 1. drcc-foundation
-**Shared infrastructure layer** - Provides the foundational AWS resources needed by all applications.
+**Shared infrastructure layer** - Provides foundational AWS resources that can be shared across multiple applications.

 **Resources:**
 - VPC with public and private subnets
 - Application Load Balancers (public and private)
-- RDS PostgreSQL database
+- RDS PostgreSQL database (optional)
 - ECS cluster (Fargate)
 - IAM roles and security groups
 - CloudWatch monitoring and alarms